jffournel/website/content/authors/admin/_index.md

 superuser: true
 highlight_name: true
 ---

-I am an applied microeconomist with research interest in Industrial Organization and Environmental Economics.
+<br><div style="text-align: right"> I am an applied microeconomist with research interest in Industrial Organization and Environmental Economics.
 My job market paper study studies the cost-effectiveness of subsidizing electric vehicle purchases as a mean to reduce emissions from the transportation sector.
+<br><br>

-I am available for interviews at the 2021-2022 job market.
+I am available for interviews at the 2021-2022 job market. </div>